 I forgot that the anniversary of my first post happened this early into the year, and forgetfulness left me with only two-ish weeks to find a way to celebrate the occasion.
 I couldn’t allow that to pass, largely because I’m surprised that I’d make it a single year without huge gaps between posts.
 That’s what happened when I tried the blogging thing before, and this blog stood a good chance of suffering a similar fate.

 I’m only an insignificant speck in the larger blogging community, but keeping a schedule was, and is, still important to me.
 Need to keep that momentum going.
 And I have attracted views, if only a handful at a time.
 I went months without more than two views, so I’d say progress is made.
-(That said, I’m not entirely convinced that a sizable portion of those views are from AI programs or something else not human.)
+(That said, I’m not entirely convinced that a sizable portion of those views aren’t from AI programs or something else not human.)

 If you’re human and reading this, or any of my posts, know that I am grateful.
 If you’re a random internet bot, please don’t say anything.
 My fragile ego cannot withstand having my delusions shattered.
 So here’s to a good second year, hopefully better than the first.